monkeydtrochez/MusicApi/README.md

 ### TODOS ###
 * Create new repo on github and push. - Check
 * Add paralell request calls on the cover art part. - Check
-* Add usage of cancelation tokens.
+* Add usage of cancellation tokens - Check
 * Add better loggin.
 (Application insight?)
 * Add more testing.
 * Deploy to Azure.